top of page

 Misperceptions and the Perception Gap

 Most people dramatically overestimate how extreme their political opponents are.
 They believe those on the “other side” are more hateful, more authoritarian, and more committed to violence than they actually are.
 These misperceptions are fueled by social media, partisan media ecosystems, and the tendency of extreme voices to travel furthest.
+(In five minutes, you can get feedback on how accurate your perceptions are of those you consider politically different from yourself here.)

 Why This Matters for Democracy